 7. Wipe that windscreen

 You wouldn’t want to look into a dirty mirror, would you?
-Same goes for your windscreen and windows too.
+The same goes for your windscreen and windows too.
 Ok so the dirt won’t ruin your glass, but it will make it harder for you to see out of that’s for sure.

 It’s standard everyday maintenance when you’re driving your car to keep it clean and clear, isn’t it?
 For a start, you can’t drive your car until your windscreen is clear and you can see out of it.
 Every now and then just check your wipers to make sure that they work and if you see the streaks, bin them.
 No one wants streaker lines when they’re trying to drive.
 What’s even better is that wipers are so cheap to replace these days so it won’t cost you an arm and a leg if it comes to replacing them.